 Hence the reason we show you the Guru Cops.
 To help you watch out for the property, share trading, forex and other spruikers with their foolproof ‘systems’.
 Even the internet sales gurus who have the shoeless selling shoes online within minutes (see Day 16)!

-B.S. – a given in the property investment industry John T. Reed may help!
+B.S. ( a given in the property investment industry) John T. Reed helps you identify and avoid it.

 3. Investing Boot Camps

-The investing quick fix, so many claims it’s ridiculous!
+The investing quick fix, so many crazy claims.
 A recent article for a CFD trading system claimed a successful investor spent just a few minutes a day on her trades, off to yoga and walk on the beach for the rest of the day – investing done, sorted!

 Always more than one way to see things!

 Here are two placards we saw in a street protest in London.
-The protestor (L), the bystander, although a tad harsh!
-(R).
-An illustration of investing mentality and attitudes perhaps!?
+The protestor (L), the bystander, although a tad harsh (R).
+Investing mentalities and approaches are often just as diametrically opposed.

-The whole point and goal of BiG is to show you that you that you can avoid investing traps.
-And that rather than getting frustrated, overwhelmed or As Mad As Hell about the investing industry – not whingeing and just getting on with investing is the better option!
+BiG shows you how to avoid investing traps, avoid getting frustrated, overwhelmed or As Mad As Hell about the investing industry.
+It shows you that not whingeing and just getting on with investing is always the better option.